fl101/awardfares-blog/_posts/2023-12-18-wide-search-guide.md

 sitemap: false
 ---

-AwardFares' **Wide Search** feature is one of the most powerful we've ever released: it lets you search for award flights between entire regions or areas at once, which is a huge time saver.
+AwardFares' **Wide Search** feature is one of the most powerful we've ever released: it lets you search for award flights between entire regions or areas simultaneously, which is a huge time saver.
 Interestingly, it's also one of the most underutilized features.

-In this article, we cover everything you should know about wide award searches so that you can leverage their maximum power and always score an award on the routes you want.
+This article covers everything you should know about wide award searches to leverage their maximum power and consistently score an award on the routes you want.
 Let's start!

 ## Understanding Wide Search

-Traditionally, when searching for award flights, you would have to specify your exact departure and arrival cities/airports.
+Traditionally, when searching for award flights, you must specify your exact departure and arrival cities/airports.
 This can be limiting, especially if you're flexible with your travel plans or if award availability is scarce.

 Here's an example of a traditional search [between New York and London, using AAdvantage](https://awardfares.com/search?JFK.LHR.;z:aadvantage).
 In this case, the departure airport is JFK, and the destination airport is Heathrow.

 <img src="../assets/img/wide-search-guide/jfk-lhr-traditional.webp" alt="AAdvantage award flights between New York JFK and London Heathrow LHR using AwardFares." class="noborder"/>

-However, if you want to depart from New York, there are other airports to choose from, such as Newark (EWR) and La Guardia (LGA), as we can see below.
+However, if you want to depart from New York, there are other airports, such as Newark (EWR) and La Guardia (LGA), as shown below.

 <img src="../assets/img/wide-search-guide/nyc-airports.webp" alt="Airports in NYC metro area." class="noborder"/>

-If we try searching from these airports, we might find more award seats available, or even at a better redemption rate.
+If we try searching from these airports, we might find more award seats available or even at a better redemption rate.
 One option is to add those airports in the **Where From/Origin** field in AwardFares.
 Simply add EWR and LGA to the list below, as we see in the picture below:

 <img src="../assets/img/wide-search-guide/manual-traditional-map.webp" alt="NYC to LHR in AwardFares." class="noborder"/>